LeonardoGaldino/SnakeArena/README.md

-# TheGame
+# SnakePit

 Project for PLC disciplie (if686).
-It's a game!
+It's a snake game (not yet) with several levels and a "BOT".
+The BOT is a snake that will compete for the food with the player.
+If snake collides with another snake, the bigger wins.

 ## Table of Contents